MicrosoftDocs/microsoft-365-docs/microsoft-365/security/autoir-overview.md

 Automated investigation and remediation (AIR) features in Microsoft 365 enable your security operations team to operate more effectively and efficiently.
 AIR features leverage various inspection algorithms and processes that are used by security analysts.
 AIR includes security playbooks that can help your security team address alerts and resolve security breaches quickly--immediately in some cases.
 AIR significantly reduces the volume of alerts your security team must address, allowing your security operations team to focus on more sophisticated threats and other high-value initiatives.

-## Understand the Automated investigation flow
+## Understand the automated investigation and remediation flow

-In a nutshell, an alert leads to an investigation, which then leads to remediation.
+In a nutshell, an **alert** leads to an **investigation**, which then leads to **remediation**.

 An automated investigation begins when an alert is triggered.
-Not every alert will trigger an automated investigation.
-It depends on how your alert policies are configured.
-Here are a few examples of typical alerts that will trigger an automated investigation:
+Not every alert will trigger an automated investigation; automation depends on how your organization's alert policies are configured.
+Here are a few examples of alerts that typically trigger an automated investigation:
 - Malware is detected on a user's machine
 - A malicious file is detected in email
 - A user account is flagged as compromised